webdriverio/webdriverio/GOVERNANCE.md

 Committers:

 * Are expected to work on public branches of the source repository and submit pull requests from that branch to the master branch.
 * Proposals for large changes to the project's code (architectural changes, etc...) should be brought forward as a GitHub issue (with the label Proposal), and all committers should be pinged so they can weigh in on the discussion if desired.
-Substantial changes, whether in proposal stage or in pull request stage should be signed off on by 1 TC member and at least 2 other committers.
+Substantial changes, whether in proposal stage or in pull request stage should be signed off on by 1 TSC member and at least 2 other committers.
 To assist in the discussion, a small proof of concept can be undertaken on a subset of the WebdriverIO ecosystem and raised as a strawman PR, to give flesh to the proposal and make discussion more helpfully concrete.
 * WebdriverIO has a large ecosystem of repositories.
 Some are 'core' in the sense of being central subpackages with a lot of traffic like `webdriverio/webdriverio`.
 Others are 'peripheral' in the sense of receiving few changes, being maintained by 1 person or no one, etc..., like `webdriverio/cucumber-boilerplate` or `webdriverio/appium-boilerplate`.
 For 'core' repos, committers should not merge their own code straightaway.
 Like all contributors they should open a PR and get a +1 from another committer.
 For 'peripheral' repos for which they are the sole maintainer or for which they have a good understanding, it is obtuse to insist on another contributor's +1 and this rule should be relaxed in that case.
 In sum: use good judgment and don't ram code through without a review when you can help it.
 * Debates between committers about whether code should be merged should happen in GitHub pull requests.
 * In general any committer can review and merge a PR.
 In general committers should only merge code they are qualified to review, which might entail pinging another committer who has greater ownership over a specific code area.